jame0313/ITE2038-wiki/Buffer-Manager.md

 If found matching block, copy page content to dest.
 Upper layer uses dest to access content.
 Only to be written page get pinned to reduce disk io. (to be written page means there is access soon and we prevent this page to be evicted)
+As we copy buffer contents to upper layer, we can evict such page freely when read only mode only.
 Upper layer sets readonly flag to distinguish this property.

 - parameters